 I am a researcher in the Software Analysis and Transformation Group at the Dutch research institute Centrum Wiskunde & Informatica (CWI).
 I am working on software analysis and transformation, in particular in the domain of Domain Specific Languages and Model-Driven Engineering.
 Together with Paul Klint and Jurgen Vinju I am one of the designers of Rascal, a domain specific language for meta programming.
 I am also working together with William Cook on a model-driven programming framework, called Ensō.
 You can find my CV here.

-I'm also co-organizing the first Dutch Conference on Software Development Automation (SDA'13), which will be hosted at CWI on 29th of May 2013.
-The program of this (industrial) conference is focused around how model-driven development (MDD) is applied in industry, what are its successfactors, and what tools are available to realize MDD.
+I've also co-organized the first Dutch Conference on Software Development Automation (SDA'13), which was hosted at CWI on 29th of May 2013.
+The program of this (industrial) conference is focused around how model-driven development (MDD) is applied in industry, what are its success factors, and what tools are available to realize MDD.

 One day in the week I am involved in teaching courses on software evolution and construction in the Master Software Engineering at the University of Amsterdam (UvA).